-- A. God gives us the will to obey him.
-Is this through other people or through events in our lives? - Energizer Energizer Energizer Energizer - B. God is the energizer (worketh).
-Duracell has an Energizer line of batteries. - C. He will energize us and we need to respond.
-"God is actively developing your lives." - 14 Do all things without murmurings and questionings: 15 that ye may become blameless and harmless, children of God without blemish in the midst of a crooked and perverse generation, among whom ye are seen as lights in the world, - A. Murmuring is the word used of the Grecian Jews in Acts 6:1.
-Thayer says the word carries the idea of a "secret displeasure not openly avowed."
-Murmuring questions God's power over events and His care for us. - B. Not only are saints to obey God, but without ongoing questionings about the pros and the cons of it all.
-The more we filibuster, the less we get done for the Lord. - C. Blameless carries the idea of free from censure.
+- A. God is the energizer (worketh).
+Duracell has an Energizer line of batteries. - B. He will energize us and we need to respond.
+"God is actively developing your lives." - 14 Do all things without murmurings and questionings: - 15 that ye may become blameless and harmless, children of God without blemish in the midst of a crooked and perverse generation, among whom ye are seen as lights in the world, - A. Murmuring is the word used of the Grecian Jews in Acts 6:1.
+Thayer says the word carries the idea of a "secret displeasure not openly avowed." - B. Not only are saints to obey God, but without ongoing questionings about the pros and the cons of it all. - C. Blameless carries the idea of free from censure.
 Harmless is in the sense of unmixed, unadulterated.
 Getting along in the church is a step toward blamelessness. - D. Their lives are to show their lineage to God the Father.
 They are to be without blemish in the sense that a sacrifice was to be unblemished. - E. Paul describes the generation as crooked and perverse.
 Crooked is simply the opposite of straight and perverse is twisted.
-The language appears to be drawn from Deuteronomy 32:5.

-F. Christians are more than flickering candles.
+The language appears to be drawn from Deuteronomy 32:5. - F. Christians are more than flickering candles.
 Paul is much stronger than that when he uses a word for stars (lights).
 The language is very similar to Daniel 12: 1-4.